Kilian/electron-to-chromium/README.md

 The Electron-to-Chromium object has 4 properties to use:

 #### versions
-An object of key-value pairs of all _major_ Electron versions as the key, and the respective major Chromium version as the value.
+An object of key-value pairs of a _major_ Electron version as the key, and the respective major Chromium version as the value.

 ```js
 var versions = e2c.versions;